zabbix/zabbix/templates/db/mssql_agent2/README.md

 Note: You can use the context macros `{$MSSQL.BACKUP_FULL.USED}`, `{$MSSQL.BACKUP_LOG.USED}`, and `{$MSSQL.BACKUP_DIFF.USED}` to disable backup age triggers for a certain database.
 If set to a value other than "1", the trigger expression for the backup age will not fire.

+Note: Since version 6.0.36, you can also connect to the MSSQL by instance name.
+To do this, set the connection string in the `{$MSSQL.URI}` macro as `<protocol://host/instance_name>`.

 ### Macros used

 |Name|Description|Default|